Book more meaningful when you know the author

 The Apostle Paul described God’s Word when he wrote that “all Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness,” that the Christians may be complete, thoroughly equipped for every good work (2 Timothy 3:16-17).
 It was not written by human thought.
 The people who wrote the Bible were “moved by the Holy Spirit” and spoke from God” (2 Peter 1:20).

 God’s word is eternal.
 Isaiah 40:8 states, “The grass withers, the flower fades, But the word of our God stands forever.”
 Our Creator God spoke the world and everything in it into existence.
-Hebrews 11:3 reminds us, “By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible.”
+Hebrews 11:3 reminds us, “By faith we understand that the worlds were framed by the word of God.”

 Dwight L Moody once wrote, “We ought to open the Holy Book as we would go into a sanctuary where we were sure of meeting our heavenly Father face to face, of hearing His voice.”
 Billy Graham has said, “God gave the Bible to us because He wants us to know Him and love Him and serve Him.
 Most of all, He gave it to us so we can become more like Christ.”